Sigma Tau Delta: Conventions

 The Society organizes a convention every year in March, at which members present original fiction, poetry, critical essays, and personal non-fiction.
 Workshops and roundtable discussions are presented by members and guest experts.
 Attendees also hear keynote presentations and readings and attend workshops, Q&A sessions, and book signings by featured speakers such as Ursula K. Le Guin, Neil Gaiman, and Poets Laureate Kay Ryan and Natasha Trethewey.

 Recent international conventions have been held in St. Louis, MO (2010), Pittsburgh, PA (2011), New Orleans, LA (2012), Portland, OR (2013), Savannah, GA (2014), Albuquerque, NM (2015), Minneapolis, MN (2016), Louisville, KY (2017), Cincinnati, OH (2018), and St. Louis, MO (2019).
 At the 2013 Convention in Portland, nearly 550 papers were presented and over $10,000 was awarded for student works presented at the convention.
 Another $60,000+ was awarded for various other scholarships and writing awards.
-This year's convention location is Las Vegas, NV (March 25 – March 28, 2020).
+This year's convention location is Las Vegas, NV (March 25–28, 2020).